Digital-Grinnell/dlad-blog/content/posts/087-rebuilding-isle-ld-again.md

 * Type `exit` to exit the container

 {{% annotation %}}
-On my workstation I exeuted the following `docker exec...` command followed by the commands, as documented, inside the _Apache_ container, like so:
+On my workstation I executed the following `docker exec...` command followed by the documented commands, inside the _Apache_ container, like so:

 ```
 docker exec -it isle-apache-ld bash